paypal/buttonmanager-sdk-dotnet/Samples/ButtonManagerAPISample/README.md

 Clicking on the NuGet Toolbar Install Package will pop up for NuGet Install Arguments and Command Line Example NuGet Install:
 Enter Arguments:
-install PayPal_Core_SDK -excludeversion -outputDirectory .\Packages
+install PayPalCoreSDK -excludeversion -outputDirectory .\Packages

 On clicking OK, the output window should display:

-Attempting to resolve dependency 'PayPal_Core_SDK'.
+Attempting to resolve dependency 'PayPalCoreSDK'.
 Attempting to resolve dependency 'log4net (ò 1.2.10)'.
 Successfully installed 'log4net 1.2.10'.
-Successfully installed 'PayPal_Core_SDK 1.0.0'.
+Successfully installed 'PayPalCoreSDK 1.0.0'.
-Successfully installed 'PayPal_ButtonManager_SDK 2.1.96'
+Successfully installed 'PayPalButtonManagerSDK 2.1.96'

 Menu View --> Output (Ctrl+Alt+O)

-The 'PayPal_Core_SDK' Package including the dependencies will be downloaded to the 'Packages' folder root directory of the Solution (.sln) file.
+The 'PayPalCoreSDK' Package including the dependencies will be downloaded to the 'Packages' folder root directory of the Solution (.sln) file.

-Select 'Packages' folder and click 'Refresh' in the Solution Explorer
+Select 'Packages' folder by clicking it and then click 'Show All Files' in the Solution Explorer
 Note: If 'Packages' folder was not included in the Solution Explorer, click 'Show All Files' before clicking 'Refresh' Add the references to the dependent files downloaded to 'Packages' folder: